caffeine-suite/caffeine-script/README.md

 ### Blocks instead of Brackets

-I've wasted too many months (years?!?) of my life searching for mismatched begin/end-blocks, brackets, quotes, etc. CoffeeScript's indention-based blocks help, but there are still lots of places you must have matching delimiters.
-Let's eliminated the need for all matching delimiters and just use block intention.
+I've wasted too many months (years?!?) of my life searching for mismatched begin/end-blocks, brackets, quotes, etc. CoffeeScript's indention-based blocks help, but there are still lots of places matching delimiters are required.
+Let's eliminated the need for all matching delimiters and just use block indention.

 strings
 ```coffeescript